Photo by Krzysztof Golik

 Rome’s Hotel Landscape

-Rome presents a fundamental hotel dilemma: the most historically significant sights (the Colosseum, the Roman Forum, the Palatine Hill) are in the least convenient hotel zone, while the finest hotel position (the Campo de’ Fiori, the Trastevere, and the Via Veneto corridors) are 15–25 minutes walk from the primary monuments.
+Rome presents a fundamental hotel dilemma: the most historically significant sights (the Colosseum, the Roman Forum, the Palatine Hill) are in the least convenient hotel zone, while the most desirable hotel territory (the Campo de’ Fiori, the Trastevere, and the Via Veneto corridors) is 15–25 minutes walk from the primary monuments.
 The compromise: the Termini/Monti/Quirinale zone provides the best balance of accessibility, historic character, and hotel quality.

 The Grand Hotels — Via Veneto and the Historic Center